alexnesov/Blockchain/Python_version/README.md

 The wallet keys are responsible for generating signatures on behalf of the wallet.
 The wallet needs to generate these signatures in order to authorize things like transactions.
+The keys come in a pair: the private and the public keys.

 **To activate the virtual environment**: